short-greg/zenkai/README.md

 Zenkai consists of several packages to more flexibly define and train deep learning machines beyond what is easy to do with Pytorch.

 **zenkai**: The core package.
 It contains all modules necessary for defining a learning machine.
-**zenkai.utils**: Utils contains a variety of utility functions that are .
-For example, utilities for ensemble learning and getting retrieving model parameters.
 **zenkai.kikai**: Kikai contains different types of learning machines : Hill Climbing, Scikit-learn wrappers, Gradient based machines, etc.
 **zenkai.tansaku**: Package for adding more exploration to learning.
 Contains framework for defining and creating population-based optimizers.
+**zenkai.mods**: Mods contains a variety of utility nn.Modules that are used by the rest of the application.
+For example, modules for ensemble learning.
+**zenkai.utils**: Utils contains a variety of utility functions that are used by the rest of the application.
+For example utils for getting and setting parameters or gradients.
 <!-- **zenkai.sensei**: Package for training a learning machine.
 Contains modules to flexibly define the training algorithm
 **zenkai.tako**: Tako contains features to more flexibly access the internals of a module.  -->